mauritssilvis/challenges/java/basic_java_project_intellij/README.md

-# Challenges > Java > Setting up a basic Java project using IntelliJ IDEA
+# Setting up a basic Java project using IntelliJ IDEA

-> A basic Java project, set up using IntelliJ IDEA
+> A basic Java project set up using IntelliJ IDEA

 ## Introduction